christophfranke/signal-chain/README.md

 )
 ```

-The *Chain* is broken down into multiple subtypes:
+The *Chain* type is broken down into multiple subtypes:
 - `SyncChain`: This *Chain* executes **synchronously** and will **complete**
 - `AsyncChain`: This *Chain* executes **asynchronously** and will **complete**
 - `WeakChain`: This *Chain* executes **synchronously**, but may **not complete**